hujhax/austin-improv-wiki/List of Free Fringes.md

 ** [[Firth&Arjet]]: Tomboys
 * 5/17/2012:
 ** My Best Fiend
-** Evil Peter Rogers, produced by [[Kevin Miller -  Peter Rogers]]: affable, witty, introverted--and above all, exceptionally nice. €¦Or so we thought.
+** Evil [[Peter Rogers]], produced by [[Kevin Miller]]: [[Peter Rogers]]: affable, witty, introverted--and above all, exceptionally nice.
+Or so we thought.
 Turns out Peter Rogers has a dark side, an EVIL side, that comes out to play at the most random of moments.
 This format will insert Peter Rogers, playing himself, into a variety of real-world situations.
 At any moment, players from the sides can tag Peter out and become Evil Peter Rogers, sabotaging the situation in any way they see fit.
 Peter must then re-enter the stage and attempt to justify or salvage the horrible evil thing he's just done. starring: [[Kevin Miller]], [[John Buseman]], [[Brad Hawkins]], [[Christine Giordano]], [[Peter Rogers]]
 ** [[Firth&Arjet]]: Tomboys
 * 5/24/2012:
 ** The Improv Bachelor, produced by [[Brad Hawkins]]: It's like a dating reality show, only for improv duos.
 There will be an improviser chosen to be the Bachelor and three or four contestants.
 A director sets up some scenes, and the Bachelor is paired with each of the contestants in turn.
 The audience judges the scenes, and the winning pairing forms a duo which is given a slot in the next Hideout schedule.